corp-gp/const_stricter/README.md

 # Constrictor

-There are two approaches to finding unused code.
-In the first approach, calls to all classes/modules are logged in runtime, thus collecting usage statistics.
-This allows you to collect the most reliable dependency map.
-However, this approach has drawbacks: additional workload due to runtime tracking and the inability to find calls to non-existent constants before code is deployed to production.

-The second approach involves parsing the ruby-files of the project.
-In this case, the quality of dependency search is reduced (when using dynamic generation of constant names).
-But at the same time, it becomes possible to fix errors in the code even before the application is deployed.
-The `Constrictor` implements constant checking by parsing the project code using [prism](https://github.com/ruby/prism)
+The `Constrictor` is a Ruby library designed to identify unused code by analyzing constant dependencies in your project.
+There are two approaches to achieve this:

+- *Runtime Tracking*: This method logs calls to classes and modules during runtime.
+While this approach provides reliable dependency map, it introduces runtime overhead and cannot detect references to undefined constants until the code is deployed to production.
+- *Static Code Parsing*: This approach parses source files to identify constant usage.
+Although less precise in cases involving dynamically generated constant names, it allows you to detect errors and unused code before deployment, improving code quality early in the development cycle.

+Constrictor leverages static analysis by [prism](https://github.com/ruby/prism) to help developers maintain cleaner codebases by identifying and removing unused constants efficiently.

 ## Installation